-Hazardous materials are products that pose a risk health. safety. and property durina to transportation.
+Hazardous materials are products that pose a risk to health, safety, and property during transportation.
 The term often is shortened to HAZMAT, which you may see on road signs, or to HM in government regulations.
 Hazardous materials include explosives, various types of gas, solids, flammable and combustible liquid, and other materials.
 Because of the risks involved and the potential consequences these risks impose, all levels of government regulate the handling of hazardous materials.

-The Hazardous Materials Regulations (HMR) is found in parts 171-180 of title 49 of the Code of Federal Regulations.
-The common reference for these regulations is 49 CFR 171-180.
+The Hazardous Materials Regulations (HMR) is found in parts 100 - 185 of title 49 of the Code of Federal Regulations.
+The common reference for these regulations is 49 CFR 100 - 185

-The Hazardous Materials Table in these regulations contains a list of these items.
+The Hazardous Materials Table in the regulations contains a list of these items.
 However, this list is not all-inclusive.
 Whether or not a material is considered hazardous is based on its characteristics and the shipper's decision on whether or not the material meets a definition of a hazardous material in the regulations.